 After breakfast, enjoy a spectacular drive to Cocora Valley through the region of Quindio and make sure you have your cameras ready to capture the magnificent landscape.
 Upon arrival, you’ll be greeted with a special welcome cocktail.
 Here, you’ll find the highest palm tree in the world, the Palma de Cera, and a brief Colombian ritual will help you understand the history of these unique palm trees.
 Then, after leaving the valley, you’ll reach the quaint village of Salento, where you’ll have time to walk through the narrow streets and appreciate the Baroque and…

 After breakfast and likely a cup (or two) of coffee, embark on a drive through the mountains to Medellin.
 You’ll enjoy spectacular mountain landscapes as you pass through several changes of climate and altitude.
 Along the way, stop for lunch at an authentic Colombian restaurant before continuing on these beautiful rural backdrops.
 Arrive at Medellin, the second-largest city in Colombia, the home of famous artist Fernando Botero, and the best example of the country’s renaissance.
 Transfer to your upscale hotel, and spend the evening at your leisure.
 Estelar Milla de Oro Hotel (B,L)

 After breakfast, explore downtown Medellin and visit the Berrio Park.
 Then, visit the Sculpture Park of Botero and mingle with the fascinating larger-than-life sculptures.
 After lunch, continue with the Metro to the “Comuna 13,” once an inaccessible area, today famous for their nice graffiti and unique electric stairs that go up the mountain.
-Later, visit the Plaza Mayor, Park Pies Descalzos and the Museum of Modern Art before returning to your hotel.
+Later, visit the Plaza Mayor, and Park Pies Descalzos before returning to your hotel.
 (B,L)

 This morning, transfer to the airport and fly to the amazing coastal city of Cartagena before heading to your upscale hotel which faces the Caribbean Sea.
 Hotel Capilla del Mar (B)